The Telescopes of Whispering Skies Observatory: Four Platforms, Side by Side

 1.75×

-A practical sweet spot for a lot of nights — good detail without constant oversampling penalties.
+Practical sweet spot for many nights — good detail without constant oversampling penalties.

 FRA400